openshift-labs/learn-katacoda/intro-openshift/training-tutorial-1/02-deploying-an-existing-container-image.md

-In this exercise you are going to deploy the front end web component of the ParksMap application.
+In these exercises you are going to deploy the front end web component of the ParksMap application.
 The front end uses a dynamic service discovery mechanism to discover what backend services have been deployed and shows their data on the map.

 ![Web Console Login](../../assets/intro-openshift/training-tutorial-1/02-application-architecture-stage-1.png)